 Whether they start from a state of pain or injury, or simply the belief that they could move and/or swim better, by analysing joint mechanics and motor responses I can help empower people to unravel unhelpful movement patterns, and to establish more effective movement patterns with less discomfort.

-Depending on an individual’s goals, this may lead to better day to day movement, or to swimming with more speed or less effort, minimising the risk of injury.
+Depending on an individual’s goals, this may lead to better day to day movement, reduction in pain, or to swimming with more speed or less effort, minimising the risk of injury.

 I work with clients face-to-face and online, so I can work with you wherever you are in the world.

-In working collaboratively with individuals to work out how they can best help themselves, I apply the principles and methods of Anatomy in Motion as well as Reflex Integration Training.
-Anatomy in Motion is the brainchild of Gary Ward, who I continue to learn from.
-To find out more about this approach before booking your first session with me, I suggest you consider following one of his online video courses.
-Choose between Wake Your Body Up or Wake Your Feet Up, depending which currently feels more relevant to you.
+In working collaboratively with individuals to work out how they can best help themselves, I apply the principles and methods of Anatomy in Motion, Explain Pain, Graded Motor Imagery, and Reflex Integration Training.
+You may wish to find out more about the approaches I use before booking your first session.
+For example, you could follow one of the Anatomy in Motion online video courses, Wake Your Body Up or Wake Your Feet Up, or read about Explain Pain or Graded Motor Imagery.

-We need to start by exploring your currently available joint motions, movement preferences, and posture.
+We need to start by exploring your currently available joint motions, movement preferences, and posture, and your experience of pain.
 The day to day activity of walking involves movement in every joint in three dimensions in each step; movement in one joint will have an impact on other joints.
 For example, if you have one joint in the foot that does not access its potential full range of movement, it will impact on the quality of movement along a chain to the knees, hips, pelvis, spine, ribcage, shoulders, head, arms, hands … so you may feel discomfort or restriction in movement at any point along that chain.

 While there is much that is different in swimming (a horizontal body position, in water), the movement that you have access to in different parts of your body, and the movement patterns that you can move between, will be based on the movements that you can access on dry land.